Starr8845/StockCL/README.md

 # StockCL
 This is the depository for StockCL: Selective Contrastive Learning for Stock Trend Forecasting via Learnable Concepts, DASFAA 2024.
+In this paper, we develop a novel selective contrastive learning framework named StockCL for stock trend forecasting, which is applicable to any stock trend forecasting models.
+Our key insight is to identify latent concepts that drive the stock trends and select reliable contrastive pairs according to the samples’ belonging concepts and their label similarity.

-The code will be available soon as the code is currently being organized.
+The paper and the poster can be found in `./paper`.
+The code can be found in `./scripts`.

 ### Appendix